 Now on the neutral side, turns out most tweets are actually neutral tweets: these are mostly factual questions, answers, or opinions that don’t express a sentiment.
 Here, the largest carriers have the bigger chunk of their tweets with neutral sentiment.
 So far what we are seeing is that a larger percentage of people are simply talking about them, without expressing a sentiment.
 This means either customer support, or news mentioning them.

 Now when it comes to negative tweets, we were surprised: in proportion most companies receive less negative tweets than positive ones.
 This was honestly pretty unexpected, considering Twitter’s constant flamewars.
 The only exception is Verizon: they are the only ones that have more negative tweets than positive ones.
 This would mean that as far as Twitter sentiment goes, Verizon is seen as the worst carrier of all.

-As for the others, AT&T has about the same for both categories (positive and negative), and T-Mobile is the one that fairs the best.
+As for the others, AT&T has about the same for both tags (positive and negative), and T-Mobile is the one that fairs the best.
 Sprint is ahead of the pack in negative tweets (14%), which combined with their 15% of positive tweets indicates that it’s the company where the most people have a strong opinion on — either positive or negative.